Tennis-Australian Open crowds capped at 50% capacity due to COVID

 The buildup to the Australian Open, which starts Monday, has been overshadowed by doubt surrounding the participation of men's champion Novak Djokovic.

-Djokovic was detained by Australian border authorities for several days before being released on Monday after winning a court case.
+Djokovic had his visa cancelled and was detained by Australian border authorities for several days before being released on Monday after winning a court case.

-The Victoria government said all tickets purchased to the Grand Slam to date remained valid, implying sales at the normally crowded event had not reached 50% capacity for any sessions.
+The Victoria government said all tickets purchased to the Grand Slam to date remained valid, implying usually brisk sales at the main courts had not reached 50% capacity for any sessions.

 (Reporting by Ian Ransom in Melbourne; Editing by Richard Pullin)